Florida Fire Marshals and Inspectors Association

 Lake Buena Vista, FL 32830

-Click here for a Flyer on the Pre-Conference
+Click here for a flyer on the conference

 Up to 27 hours of continuing education credits available for full conference attendees.